-Common physical side effects from each treatment option for non-melanoma skin cancer/keratinocyte carcinoma are described in the Treatment Options section.
-Because skin cancers often occur in areas of the skin that are exposed, the scars that result from treatment can affect a person’s self-esteem.
+Common physical side effects from each treatment option for non-melanoma skin cancer are listed in the Types of Treatment section.
+Because skin cancers often occur in areas of the skin that are exposed, the scars that result from treatment can affect a person’s appearance and self-esteem.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the cancer’s extent, the length and dose of treatment, and your general health.

 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.